Hidden in the lush, emerald labyrinth encircling the Fountain, four figures prowled the ceremony's edge, senses alert for the slightest threat.

 "HEY!"
 A knight said as they unsheathed their blades.
 "Stop them!"

-But reaching safety was never meant to be easy.
+But getting to safety was never simple.

 Asahi tried to use his positioning skills as he had before.
 Instead of just shifting from place to place, he now needed to figure out a way for both of them to hide.